kadochann/Internship-at-TEI/Araştırma Raporu.md

 Since it doesn't contain any code (.c) files, we can use these libraries as a mid-layer in the hierarchies in order to maintain dependency from upper layer to lower layer.

 > Normally, the application depends on the driver.
-But with interface libraries, we can invert dependencies: the driver can also depend on abstractions defined by the application (through interfaces), without creating circular dependencies
+But with interface libraries, we can invert dependencies: the driver can also depend on abstractions defined by the application (through interfaces), without creating circular dependencies.